BorisNaydenov/BorisNaydenov/README.md

   🌱 I’m soon to be a Master in International Business.
-My interests span a wide range of topics:

-- Marketing: I enjoy exploring consumer behavior, branding, and effective communication strategies.
-And psychology.
-- Environmental, Social, and Governance (ESG): I’m committed to sustainability and ethical business practices.
--  Finance and Investments: I’m passionate about understanding financial markets, investment strategies, and economic trends.

-- Data: I enjoy analyzing data and connecting the dots — whether it’s financial data, market trends, customer or ESG insights.
+I enjoy analyzing data and connecting the dots — whether it’s financial data, market trends, customer or ESG insights.